(1) Where shares held as treasury shares are sold, the proceeds of sale must be dealt with in accordance with this section.

 (3) If the proceeds of sale exceed the purchase price paid by the company—

-(a) an amount equal to the purchase price paid is treated as a realised profit of the company for the purposes of that Part,
+(a) an amount equal to the purchase price paid is treated as a realised profit of the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.